Learn how to navigate car insurance in the no-fault state of New Jersey.

-To learn more about the car insurance provider, check out our review of USAA car insurance.
+To learn more about the car insurance provider, check out our USAA auto insurance review.

-Progressive wrote $27 billion in premiums in 2018, according to the National Association of Insurance Commissioners, and is the third-largest company for private car insurance.
+Progressive wrote $31 billion in premiums in 2019, according to the National Association of Insurance Commissioners (NAIC), and is the third-largest company for private car insurance.
 It has an A+ rating from AM Best, though it performed average on both of the J.D.
 Power studies mentioned above.

 In addition to standard coverages, Progressive offers coverage options like roadside assistance, loan payoff, custom parts coverage, and insurance for rideshare drivers.
 The company has some decent car insurance discounts, too.
 You can lower your rate with the Snapshot app, and you can save $50 toward your deductible for each policy term you have without a claim.

 |One of the top auto insurers in the United States||Average claims process|

 |Superior financial strength rating and A- rating from the BBB||Mixed customer service reviews|